Protect Yourself and Your Family from Ticks and Lyme Disease

 People often encounter deer ticks after spending time in heavily-wooded areas, but you don’t need to be a hiker to be bitten by one.
 Those with pets should be aware that a cat or dog can easily bring a tick into the house.
 This means you should be on alert even if you don’t spend much time outdoors.

 Spraying your skin with a DEET-containing insect repellent, or spraying your clothing (and clothing only) with a permethrin-containing insect repellent, are options for keeping ticks at bay.

 What to do if there’s a tick on you

 If a tick is crawling on you outside and you brush it off, you don’t need to be worried about Lyme.
 The tick must be attached for at least 36 hours to spread the disease to you.

 Check your body and clothes for ticks after spending time in a high-risk environment.
 If you find a tick attached to you, quick removal will ensure you never come into contact with the Lyme bacteria.

 But keep in mind, ticks are good at hiding.
-Check your back and in folds of skin—especially the back of the knee, the underarm, and between the legs.
+Check your scalp, back and in the folds of skin—especially the back of the knee, the underarm, and between the legs.